-But did you know there are multiple ways that can help you lower child care costs or even get free child care?
+But did you know multiple ways can help you lower child care costs or even get free child care?
 In this blog post, we will give you a summary of different programs that offer assistance or discounts to families who are in need.

 These programs can mainly be categorized into